Good Samaritan Laws

 MCL 333.7403 (possession) and MCL 333.7404 (use) define “drug overdose” as “a condition including, but not limited to, extreme physical illness, decreased level of consciousness, respiratory depression, coma, mania, or death, that is the result of consumption or use of a controlled substance or a controlled substance analog or a substance with which the controlled substance or controlled substance analog was combined, or that a layperson would reasonably believe to be a drug overdose that requires medical assistance (emphasis added).”

 There may be a “question of fact” related to whether the person seeking medical attention reasonably believed there was a drug overdose that required medical attention.
 If the situation is ambiguous, the prosecution could bring charges.
 Additionally, the “personal use” amount requirement for immunity could produce a similar problem if there are questions about the quantity of drugs discovered, where, and when.
-A seasoned attorney knows how to anticipate these problems, address them at the earliest possible stages, and use the Good Samaritan law to seek dismissal of all charges.
+A seasoned attorney knows how to anticipate these problems, address them at the earliest possible stages, and use the Good Samaritan laws to seek dismissal of all charges.

 Talk with a Professional

-If you have had police contact due to an overdose, you should speak to an attorney immediately about any potential criminal liability and if Michigan’s Good Samaritan Law can help you.
+If you have had police contact due to an overdose, you should speak to an attorney immediately about any potential criminal liability and if Michigan’s Good Samaritan Laws can help you.
 The criminal defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience handling drug charges in Oakland County, Wayne County, Macomb County, and throughout Michigan.
-They will discuss your potential options, like the Good Samaritan laws or 7411, and the plethora of potential pitfalls.
+They will discuss your potential options, like the Good Samaritan laws or 7411, and the plethora of possible pitfalls.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.